Slopes of eigencurves over boundary disks: Explicit computation of the -operators

 \item If the slopes of the Hodge polygon of $M$ are $a_1\leq \dots\leq a_n$, then there exists a matrix $A \in \GL_n(\calO)$ such that the valuations of all entries in the $i$-th row of $AMA^{-1}$ are at least $ a_i$ for all $i$.
 Conversely, when such $A$ exists, the Hodge polygon of $M$ lies above the polygon with slopes $a_1, \dots, a_n$.

 \item When $\calO^{\oplus n}$ can be written as $V \oplus V'$ for two $M$-stable $\calO$-submodules.
-Then the Newton slopes for $M$ is the union of the Newton slopes of $M$ acting on $V$ and $V'$.
+Then the set of Newton slopes for $M$ is the union of the sets of Newton slopes of $M$ acting on $V$ and $V'$, counted with multiplicity.
 The same holds for Hodge slopes.

 \item It is always true that the Newton polygon lies above the Hodge polygon.
 This also holds for an infinite matrix associated to a nuclear operator. \end{enumerate}